MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-protocol-registry-kdc-configuration-keys.md

 ---
-title: Registry entries about Kerberos protocol and KDC
+title: Registry entries about Kerberos protocol and Key Distribution Center (KDC)
-description: Lists the registry entries in Windows Server that can be used for Kerberos protocol testing and for troubleshooting Kerberos authentication issues. ms.date: 09/08/2020
+description: Lists the registry entries in Windows Server that can be used for Kerberos protocol testing and troubleshooting Kerberos authentication issues. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan